CallumDennisIE/mobile-physio/README.md

 ### User Stories

-#### Goals of a First Time Visitor:
+#### Goals of a First-Time Visitor:
-* As a first time visitor, I want to know what Mobile Physio is and the services they provide.
+* As a first-time visitor, I want to know what Mobile Physio is and the services they provide.
-* As a first time visitor, I want to be able to easily naviaget through the site.
+* As a first-time visitor, I want to be able to easily navigate through the site.

 #### Goals of a Returning Visitor:
 * As a returning visitor, I want to be able to contact Mobile Physio.